AminaHanan246/bulk_rna_seq_prj/README.md

 conda install -n preprocess -c samtools
 ```

-The NCBI’s SRA toolkit is installed, and the path is added to /.bashrc configuration file:
+The NCBI’s SRA toolkit is installed, and the path is added to the /.bashrc configuration file:
 ```bash
 #Install SRA toolkit
 sudo apt install sra-toolkit